 If you found this post helpful and want to learn more, check out my books.
 They contain everything I know about the SAT—all the concepts, strategies, and question types you need to know to get a perfect score.

-Even though we’re dealing with a new exam, the path to a higher score hasn’t changed.
+Whatever the exam, the path to a higher score is the same.
 It just comes down to review and practice.
 Find as much practice as you can and do all of it.
 Sit down and actually write the essays too.

 Start at least several months before your test date, preferably over the summer.
-Do all 4 Official Practice Tests.
-Do the practice PSAT.
+Do all 8 Official Practice Tests.
+Do the 2 practice PSATs.
 Download the SAT Question of the Day App and do all those questions.
 Get a list of vocab words and start studying them (you get one for free when you sign up to my newsletter).
-There will also be at least one released test floating about by the time you take the exam, so get your hands on that as well.
+There are probably released tests floating around by now so hunt those down as well.

-Use The College Panda books and any others to review and practice the concepts you’re weak in.
-Then when you think you’ve exhausted every resource you have, redo all the practice tests.
-I guarantee you’ll still get stuff wrong that you glazed over the first time.
-That’s a good thing.
+Use The College Panda books and any others to review and practice the concepts you're weak in.
+Then when you think you've exhausted every resource you have, redo all the practice tests.
+I guarantee you'll still get stuff wrong that you think you reviewed thoroughly the first time.
+That's a good thing.
 Covering those loose ends is where the real learning happens.

 This process takes a lot of hard work but if you manage to get through it, you'll be on your way to a perfect score.